 Tearpock is quick to note that this philosophical doctrine is not exclusive to SCA.

-'Some people have come up with these habits on their own,” he said, “and I don’t know how many.'
+'Some people have come up with these habits on their own,” he said, “and I don’t know how many.'He also cites a real-world example from his own experience leading SCA:

 "SCA sent out three teams for four months and evaluated a hundred proposed prospects, along with some of the dry holes from earlier.
 They determined what the explorationists were doing wrong.